Ziqiao-Shang/AUNCE/README.md

 Citation
 =
-The paper will come soon.
+Our paper will come soon.